-Students denied candidacy will be required to withdraw from the program or withdraw after completion of the MA.
+Students denied candidacy will be required to withdraw from the program.

 One-year supervised internship in an approved doctoral training site.
-Students typically intern during the fifth or sixth year in the program.
+Students typically intern during the final year of the program.

 Departmental committee approval and acceptance of topic and outline of dissertation given only after admission to doctoral candidacy.

 Student to defend dissertation and to show competence in the general field of psychology and in the area of specialization of the dissertation.

 The clinical psychology program requires a minimum of three full-time academic years of graduate coursework and residency, a master's thesis and dissertation, comprehensive exam/project, and completion of an internship prior to awarding the doctoral degree.
-The program's residency requirement is addressed through the requirement that students complete their coursework (in all courses, but one) in face-to-face classes during the first three years in the program, and complete their required graduate assistantship and teaching assistantship roles.
+The program's residency requirement is addressed through the requirement that students complete their coursework in face-to-face classes during the first three years in the program, and complete their required graduate assistantship and teaching assistantship roles in person.
 Students are required to complete the internship before the degree is awarded.

 Content displayed from this DePaul University catalog page.